EmbedITCZ/jbehave-support/README.md

 ### Create a TestConfig configuration file

 From this file, jbehave-support will take all the necessary information about tested applications and the types of reports you want.
 First create a Java class and call it `TestConfig`.
-Add the spring annotation `@Configuration`.
+Add the spring annotations `@EnableAutoConfiguration` and `@SpringBootConfiguration` (or `@Configuration` if your project already contains a spring boot configuration).
 ```
-@Configuration
+@SpringBootConfiguration
+@EnableAutoConfiguration
 public class TestConfig {
 ```
 Setting up the application you want to test largely depends on what do you want to test.
 Generally, you need to add a Spring bean method setting up the necessary parameters.
 We will be setting-up a WebSetting for Selenium to access google.com. ([More](jbehave-support-core/docs/Web-testing.md#configuration) about setting up web testing)